What is Catharsis in Psychology?

 • Venting your feelings is very similar to the modern meaning of catharsis.
 Unfortunately, venting has not been associated with positive outcomes.
 Whether it is vocalizing your feelings or expressing yourself through aggression, venting has not been shown to help.

 • Proponents of catharsis argue that expressing anger does not have to result in behavior that is offensive or harmful to others.
 They talk about punching a pillow instead of threatening a person or destroying property.
 Regrettably, learning to express yourself through aggression (even if it is aimed at an inanimate object) leads to more aggressive behavior.
-Studies have shown that anger and aggression do not dissipate just because you express it through catharsis.
+Studies have shown that anger and aggression do not dissipate just because you express them through catharsis (Zhan et al., 2021).

 The Current Role of Catharsis in Psychology

 Despite the evidence against the effectiveness of catharsis, it still has a valuable place in mental health.
-It seems clear, though, that expressing thoughts and feelings alone is not enough.
+While expressing thoughts and feelings alone is not enough, catharsis can lead to positive change and gain insight into an individual’s life, supporting long-term well-being.
 Something needs to be done with those emotions to make them productive.

 References